 Shootouts also count with the winning team getting the equivalent of one goal for winning in a shootout no matter how it ends.

-When Michigan online and mobile sportsbooks launch, they will offer live betting on NHL games allowing all kinds of in-game betting, including bets on who will win each period.
+When Michigan sports betting sites offer live betting on NHL games, allowing all kinds of in-game betting, including bets on who will win each period.

 You might be able to do this at a retail sportsbook in Michigan too, but the speed at which the odds can change make online and mobile wagering the best for live betting.

 Michigan sportsbooks set lines based on a variety of factors, including scheduling, location, historical matchups, statistics, and recent performance.
 Plus, some basic NHL principles are applied, including the low-scoring and close nature of most games.

 Goalies can win or lose games all by themselves and oddsmakers look at them first when it comes to setting game odds.
 You should probably give them the same weight you do for starting pitchers when betting on MLB games.